Frequently Asked Questions and Answers

 Like study, the internship is governed by semesters.
 The student must complete at least half of the internship in the semester in which the course is taken.
 Students seek an internship so that they can complete it no earlier than July 1 in the fall semester and no earlier than January 1 in the spring semester.
 Internships for continuing students are a minimum of 400 hours in length, while internships for undergraduate students are a minimum of 12 weeks in length, working at least 480 hours.
 They should spend at least half of the total hours in the workplace, the remainder can be worked remotely.
 The company should have a student supervisor who has a university degree and at least three years' experience in a technical field.
 The workplace will conclude some kind of employment contract with the student, or another contract, for example a student placement, etc. Work in the form of self-employment is not acceptable.

-The contact person for information on internships is the coordinator:
+The contact for information on internships is:

 - How does the Competition for talented bachelor students take place and how is the student then involved